clawpack/clawpack-4.x/doc/sphinx/manning.rst

 An enhancement of GeoClaw planned for the future is to allow spatially-varying Manning coefficient.

+The friction term is only applied in regions where the depth is below a threshold specified by *frictiondepth* (see :ref:`setrun_geoclaw`).

 .. warning:: Changing the Manning coefficient can have a significant effect on the extent of inundation and runup.
 If GeoClaw (or any other code) is used for estimating real-world hazards, users should think carefully